 By contrast, a DC-coupled system has a hybrid inverter that can invert current from both the solar panels and the battery.
 This option allows the DC current from the solar panels to directly charge the batteries.
 When feeding energy from the battery to the home or the power grid, it can also convert DC power to AC.

 If you install an AC-coupled battery and keep the existing inverter, the upfront cost would likely be lower, but the system could be a bit less efficient.
 In the long run, this could add up.
-If your customer wants to keep their costs down, it is probably the better option because they won’t have the added expense of replacing the inverter.
+If your customer wants to keep their costs down when adding a battery to a solar system, it is probably the better option because they won’t have the added expense of replacing the inverter.

 However, a DC-coupled solar system is a good choice if they are more concerned about system efficiency.
 With a DC-coupled system, the solar panels can charge the batteries directly without converting the power, reducing inefficiencies.

-Are There Any Solar Permit Or Legal Requirements From AHJs For Adding a Solar Battery to an Existing System?
+Solar Permit Requirements for Adding a Battery to an Existing System

 Solar Panel Battery Capacity Needs